How Often Does It Snow In Japan

 • Warm Clothing: Dress in layers to adapt to changing temperatures.
 Pack thermal underwear, fleece jackets, waterproof outer layers, and warm socks.

-• Waterproof Footwear: Invest in waterproof boots with good traction to navigate snowy and icy conditions.
+• Waterproof Footwear: Invest in waterproof boots with good traction to manage snowy and icy conditions.

 • Accessories: Don't forget a warm hat, gloves or mittens, and a scarf to protect yourself from the cold.
 Sunglasses are also essential to shield your eyes from the glare of the snow.